minprog/programming-1/50 Resources/50 Quiz/10 Sample Quiz.md

 You are required to have studied the following components for these exams:

-* Problem sets 0 (Scratch) through 3 (Fifteen), including all specification texts and walkthroughs belonging to these problem sets.
+* Problem sets 0 (Scratch) through 3 (Breakout), including all specification texts and walkthroughs belonging to these problem sets.
-* Lectures 0 (Wednesday) through lecture 4 (Wednesday).
+* Lectures 0 through lecture 4.
-* Sections 1, 2 and 3.

 The quiz is not about any of the "Understanding computers and the internet" videos, although some of the topics in those videos do appear in the CS50 lectures; these can indeed be part of the quiz.